-SKorea’s leader praises North’s plan to dismantle nuke site
+S. Korean leader praises North’s plan to dismantle nuke site

-SEOUL, South Korea (AP) — South Korea’s president has welcomed North Korea’s decision to dismantle its nuclear test site, calling it a start to its nuclear disarmament.
+SEOUL, South Korea (AP) — South Korean President Moon Jae-in on Monday welcomed North Korea’s announcement that it is set to dismantle its only nuclear test site, calling it a start to the country’s nuclear disarmament.

-North Korea announced Saturday that it will dismantle its northeastern Punggye-ri test site between May 23 and 25 in the presence of local and international media.
-The dismantling would come before North Korean leader Kim Jong Un and U.S. President Donald Trump meet for June 12 talks expected to focus on Kim’s nuclear program.
+North Korea said Saturday that it will dismantle its northeastern Punggye-ri test site between May 23 and 25 in the presence of local and international media.
+The dismantling would come before North Korean leader Kim Jong Un and U.S. President Donald Trump meet for June 12 talks in Singapore expected to focus on Kim’s nuclear program.

-Moon said Monday that the North’s decision shows how sincere the country is about making the talks between Kim and Trump a success.
+Moon said Monday that the North’s move shows how sincere the country is about making the talks between Kim and Trump a success.
+“This would be a preliminary step toward complete denuclearization,” Moon said during a meeting with his aides, according to his office.

-Some experts still doubt how committed Kim is to taking serious disarmament steps.
+Trump, in a tweet Saturday, already thanked North Korea for its plan to dismantle the nuclear test site, calling it “a very smart and gracious gesture!”

 Most Read Nation & World Stories